Motorola Solutions Reports First-Quarter 2016 Financial Results

 Intangible assets amortization expense: The company has excluded intangible assets amortization expense from its Non-GAAP operating expenses and net earnings measurements, primarily because it represents a non-cash expense and because the company evaluates its performance excluding intangible assets amortization expense.
 Amortization of intangible assets is consistent in amount and frequency but is significantly affected by the timing and size of the company’s acquisitions.
 Investors should note that the use of intangible assets contributed to the company’s revenues earned during the periods presented and will contribute to the company’s future period revenues as well.
 Intangible assets amortization expense will recur in future periods.

-Constant Currency: We evaluate our results of operations on both an as reported and a constant currency basis.
+Constant Currency: The company evaluates its results of operations on both an as reported and a constant currency basis.
 The constant currency presentation, which is a non-GAAP measure, excludes the impact of fluctuations in foreign currency exchange rates.
-We calculate constant currency percentages by converting our current period local currency results using prior-period exchange rates, and then comparing these adjusted values to prior period reported results.
+The company calculates constant currency percentages by converting the current period local currency results using prior-period exchange rates, and then comparing these adjusted values to prior-period reported results.